Peter Eppinger, M.Sc.

-- Exploiting the Potential for Services Offshoring: Evidence from German Firms, IAW Discussion Paper No. 108, Oktober 2014.
+- Exploiting the Potential for Services Offshoring: Evidence from German Firms, IAW Discussion Paper No. 108, October 2014.

 Publications in Peer-reviewed Journals

-- The Great Trade Collapse and the Spanish Export Miracle: Firm-level Evidence from the Crisis (with Nicole Meythaler, Marc-Manuel Sindlinger, and Marcel Smolka), forthcoming in The World Economy.
+- The Great Trade Collapse and the Spanish Export Miracle: Firm-level Evidence from the Crisis (with Nicole Meythaler, Marc-Manuel Sindlinger, and Marcel Smolka), The World Economy, 41(2): 457-493, February 2018.
 Available as University of Tübingen Working Papers in Economcis and Finance No. 93, January 2017.